rickichann/db-tutor-migrate-postgresql-ec2-to-rds/README.md

 ## Restore PostgreSQL Database to RDS

 ### Step 1: Access AWS Systems Manager (SSM)
-Use AWS SSM to log in to the EC2 instance that will be used for database restoration.
+Use AWS SSM to log in to the PostgreSQL EC2 instance.

 ### Step 2: Ensure EC2 Connectivity to RDS
 Check the connectivity between EC2 and RDS using the following command: